QM Logo

 • operating costs including; fees from our data providers, server software and hardware costs, and server service costs.

-More detailed information on QResearch and the results of research projects can be obtained from our website: www.qresearch.org or by contacting the QResearch team at [email protected] or phone +44 (0)1865 287 846
+More detailed information on QResearch and the results of research projects can be obtained from our website: www.qresearch.org or by contacting the QResearch team at [email protected] .

 Data protection regulation provides you with control over your personal data and how it is used.
 Further information about your rights with respect to your personal data is available at https://compliance.admin.ox.ac.uk/individual-rights or by contacting the QResearch team.

-If you have further questions or are not happy with the way your data has been handled, you can contact the sponsor on 01865 616480 or [email protected] or the University of Oxford’s Information Compliance Team at [email protected].
-You have the right to lodge a complaint with the Information Commissioner’s Office (0303 123 1113 or www.ico.org.uk.
+If you have further questions or are not happy with the way your data have been handled, you can contact the sponsor: [email protected] or write to Data Protection Officer, Queens’s Building, Mile End Road, London, E1 4NS.
+You have the right to lodge a complaint with the Information Commissioner’s Office (0303 123 1113 or www.ico.org.uk).